quartiq/stabilizer/README.md

 [![Pounder](https://user-images.githubusercontent.com/1338946/125936814-3664aa2d-a530-4c85-9393-999a7173424e.png)](https://github.com/sinara-hw/Pounder/wiki)

-## OITG-specifc changes
+## Notable changes over upstream
-Documenting changes made to this fork over upstream.
-Please update it when making major changes.

 * Added `fnc.rs` binary for fibre noise cancellation based on `dual-iir.rs`, along with a corresponding script to push messages specific to an fnc application.
 Relies on Pounder
 * Changed default MQTT broker to `10.255.6.4`.
 It does not need to be flashed separately unless using a different broker.

 ### Active branches
 Many stabilizer applications in the group rely on branches not up to date with `main`.
-It might prove useful to keep a track of them here for maintenance purposes.
+It might prove useful to keep a track of them here for maintenance.